Extreme heat and heatwaves can negatively affect at-risk members of the community.

 Heat rash

-Inflammation of the sweat glands
+Inflammation and/or blockage of the sweat glands

 Erythematous papular rash, pruritis, secondary infection